Clyde A. Duniway: Later career

 Duniway was dismissed from his post at Montana in 1912.
-He went on to serve as the president of the University of Wyoming from 1912-1917 and as the president of Colorado College from 1917-1924.
+He went on to serve as the president of the University of Wyoming from 1912 to 1917 and as the president of Colorado College from 1917 to 1924.
 After leaving Colorado College he served as director of the British Division of the American University in Europe and then was appointed professor of history at Carleton College, where he remained until his retirement in 1937.